samirsahoo007/bigdata/hadoop/README.md

 # Parquet

 Parquet, an open source file format for Hadoop.
 Parquet stores nested data structures in a flat columnar format.
-Compared to a traditional approach where data is stored in row-oriented approach, parquet is more efficient in terms of storage and performance.
+Compared to a traditional approach where data is stored in row-oriented approach(e.g. CSV, TSV), parquet is more efficient in terms of storage and performance.

-Parquet can be used in any Hadoop ecosystem like
+Parquet can be used in any Hadoop ecosystem like Hive , Impala, Pig, Spark

-Hive , Impala, Pig, Spark
+Parquet uses the record shredding and assembly algorithm which is superior to simple flattening of nested namespaces.
+Parquet is optimized to work with complex data in bulk and features different ways for efficient data compression and encoding types.
+This approach is best especially for those queries that need to read certain columns from a large table.
+Parquet can only read the needed columns therefore greatly minimizing the IO.

 Parquet stores binary data in a column-oriented way, where the values of each column are organized so that they are all adjacent, enabling better compression.
 It is especially good for queries which read particular columns from a "wide" (with many columns) table since only needed columns are read and IO is minimized.
 Read this for more details on Parquet.